StefanSchroeder/Gxsm3-book/docs/08_Gxsm-3.0-Config.md

 ## DataAq folder

-In this section deals with the assignment of data sources to  channels.
+In this section deals with the assignment of data sources to GXSM channels.
 The particular configuration depends on your data acquisition hardware and is unique for each instrument.
 The following explanations are based on the Signal Ranger DSP board.

+GXSMNoteFor historic reasons the analog data source channels are grouped in blocks of four (A,B) inputs, this was due to the old PCI32 DSP board [^2] has four A/D-converters with four input-lines directly connected.
+The even older PC31 has only two A/D-connectors, but four input-lines are adressed to each of them via a 4x-multiplexer, which results in eight usable analog input lines.
+Name convention in the x-resources is A and B for the converters and 1 to 4 for the four multiplexer input lines (PC31).
+The PCI32 has four converters which are called A1, A2, A3 and A4.

-For the Signal Ranger board the hardware channel assignment to the data sources is defined as shown here:
+For the Signal Ranger board the hardware channel assignment to the GXSM data sources is defined as shown here:

 ::: {#tab:preferences:dataaq}
   Channel Descriptor    Name      Notes